 After the traditional gastric sleeve surgery, some patients regained weight because they consumed excess sweets or a large amount of food at one time.
 After all, the stomach tissue could be stretched.
 Some patients insisted on following the same wrong eating habits after the sleeve gastrectomy surgery which led to the expansion of the stomach after the surgery which ended with weight gain again.

-The banded sleeve gastrectomy is the latest development in the sleeve gastrectomy surgery to reduce the occurrence of weight gain after reaching the ideal weight and to obtain better results in the long term in controlling weight by placing a ring (band) around the sleeve stomach to reduce its expansion again.
-This band limits the expansion of the stomach as well as preventing the return to weight gain if the patient eats more than the stomach capacity.
+The banded sleeve gastrectomy is the latest development in sleeve gastrectomy surgery to reduce the occurrence of weight gain after reaching the ideal weight and to obtain better results in the long term in controlling weight by placing a ring (band) around the sleeve stomach to reduce its expansion again.
+This band limits the expansion of the stomach as well as prevents the return to weight gain if the patient eats more than the stomach capacity.

 The band (Minimizer) that is used in the surgery is made of silicone and does not cause problems in the stomach wall because it is made of the purest form of silicon, and its size is larger than the size of the stomach and is not tightly controlled.
 Its diameter is about 7.5 cm and it is larger than the diameter of the stomach, it only tightly controls the stomach after a year of the surgery, if the size of the stomach begins to increase.

 About Prof. Mahmoud Zakaria Al-Ganzouri

 - Professor of Obesity and Metabolic disorders Surgery- Ain Shams University – Egypt.

 - Accredited as Master Surgeon in Metabolic & Bariatric Surgery from SRC Corporation -USA.